webability/WAWAS/readme.md

 - Enhanced sockets control to ignore warnings on unexpected disconnection
 - Error control on HTTP11Protocol->process has been improved for bad formed headers
 - Definition of configuration files have been moved to include/configdef so it's easy to upgrade without moving the actual configuration
+- Sockets timeouts adjusted so the execution is extremely light on CPU load
+- Added box load into the admin system

 ### Build 3 2015/12/02
 - The engine has been totally rewritten for PHP7, namespaces, pthreads v3, and is now really multithreaded.